- "Malkuth (1)"

-These were the people who had flowed out of District Zero in the wake of the Abnormal outbreak.
+These were people who had flowed out of District Zero, following its shutdown at the start of the Grotesque outbreak.

-It had been 27 days since Fumi informed us of Suzume’s disappearance.
+27 days had passed since Fumi informed me of Suzume’s disappearance.

 The Order of Malkuth, whose adherents were marked by their wings, was visibly stepping up its presence.